jkup/spyre/README.md

 ## Installation

-spyre works best installed as a global package.
+Spyre works best installed as a global package.
 I've made an [example app](https://github.com/jkup/spyre-example) which you can use to get a feel for how Spyre works.

 ```sh
 npm install spyre -g